 Other considerations with the dynamic model include concurrency of events and atomicity of events.
 Concurrent events are not uncommon.
 For example, a commander may view a video script while dictating notes.
 In certain cases, all of the events in a set of events should occur or none of the events should occur.
 That is, the atomicity property of the set of events must be preserved.
-For example, the events (i) commander John is watching the video script of mission-plan AAA and (ii) commander John is executing the mission AAA could be atomic events.
+For example, the events (i) Commander John is watching the video script of mission-plan AAA and (ii) Commander John is executing the the mission AAA could be atomic events.

-3.3 FUNCTIONAL MODEL
+3.3 Functional Model

-The functional model generates the methods (i.e. the functions) of a class.
-It does this by examining the object model, the dynamic model, and subsequently performing a dataflow analysis.
-A dataflow connects the output of an object or process to the input of another object or process.
-Dataflow diagrams represent the active objects that drive the application, the datastores which are the passive objects, and the various arrows between the active objects, datastores, and requests.
-In generating the functions, issues such as when or how do the functions get executed are not taken into consideration.
+The functional model generates the methods (i.e., the functions) of a class.
+It does this by examining the object model, the dynamic model, and, subsequently, performing a data-flow analysis.
+A data-flow connects the output of an object or process to the input of another object or process.
+Data-flow diagrams represent the active objects that drive the application, the data-stores which are the passive objects, and the various arrows between the active objects, data-stores, and requests.
+In generating the functions, issues such as when or how the functions get executed are not taken into consideration.
 What is generated are the functions.

-An example of dataflow analysis is as follows.
+An example of data-flow analysis is as follows.
 Suppose in the application under consideration, various mission plans are documented in films and a film editor wishes to edit a film from a collection of films.
-The datastores could be EDITORS and FILMS.
-The editor retrieves a particular film from the collection and he then requests to edit a specific portion of the film.
-Then the index file maintained for the film may be updated appropriately (note that while issues on index files have been considered mainly for relational implementations, there is much research on developing appropriate index strategies and access methods for object-oriented multimedia data management systems).
+The data-stores could be INDEX FILES and FILMS.
+The editor retrieves a particular film from the collection and then requests to edit a specific portion of the film.
+Then the index file maintained for the film may be updated appropriately.
 The active object in this example is the editor who initiates the operations.
 The methods that could result from this simple application are SELECT and UPDATE.
 The SELECT method would retrieve the specific film from FILMS.
-The UPDATE method would modify the 'index-file' attribute of the film (note that there are some outstanding issues such as precise specifications for dataflow which need further consideration).
+The UPDATE method would modify the index-file attribute of the film.
+This is illustrated in Figure 8.